IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  =============================  ======
 Identifiers                             Header     Description
 ======================================  =========  =============================  ======
-Period      Scenario        Load level  Generator  Variable fuel cost             €/Gcal
+Period      Scenario        LoadLevel   Generator  Variable fuel cost             €/Gcal
 ==========  ==============  ==========  =========  =============================  ======

-All the generators must be defined as columns of these files.
+Not all the generators must be defined as columns of these files, only those with values different from 0.

 Internally, all the values below 1e-4 will be converted into 0 by the model.